 You should now save your model.
-Pull down File, select your file folder, select Save As, type in the part name COVER PLATE.sldprt, then click Save.
-Insert the rendered Cover Plate image into your Title Block drawing sheet that created the was in introduction to Chapter 1 Figure 1-31 (See Follow the instruction given on Page 1-7.
-Now SAVE your drawing sheet your to directory as COVER PLATE.slddrw.
+Pull down File, select your file folder, select Save As, type in the COVER name part PLATE.sldprt, then click Save.
+Insert the rendered Cover Plate image into your Title Block drawing sheet that was created in the introduction to Chapter 1 (See Figure 1-32.
+Follow the instruction given on Page 1-7.
+Now SAVE your drawing sheet to directory as vour COVER PLATE.slddrw.
 Take note that the title of the part and the drawing are the same but the extension has changed.
-The solid model and the linked. drawing are meaning that any changes made to the solid model will automatically be updated on the drawing.
+The solid model and the drawing are linked, meaning that any changes made to the solid model will automatically be updated on the drawing.